OFFICE OF THE SECRETARY

 The Section monitors and validates MWSI and MERALCO billings.
 Using as basis the monitored electrical consumption proportionately shouldered by the Senate Electoral Tribunal and the House of Representatives Electoral Tribunal.

-FINANCE MANAGEMENT SERVICE
+FINANCIAL MANAGEMENT SERVICE

 a.
 Budget Preparation